Te Kotahitanga - Working in partnership

 We are working with Māori in a number of ways to help us develop more meaningful relationships and develop Māori capacity to participate in our decision making processes.

-Te Tai Tokerau Māori Advisory Committee
+Te Tai Tokerau Māori and Council Working Party

 The Te Tai Tokerau Māori Advisory Committee was established in 2014.
 Membership of this standing committee consists of 26 hapu / iwi representatives and four regional councillors.